Blog

 (877) 778-0318

-Though there are no official or strict dietary guidelines for people with hemophilia to follow, following a nutrient-dense diet will strengthen your body so that you experience fewer bleeding complications.
-A proper diet will also help you maintain a better quality of life.
+Though there is currently no evidence-based data in humans to determine which diet is best for people with hemophilia, following a nutrient-dense diet will strengthen your body so that you experience fewer bleeding complications.
+A nutrient-dense diet will also help you maintain a better quality of life.

 Because of these reasons, maintaining a healthy weight along with a healthy diet is of utmost importance for hemophilia patients.